jimpil/fudje/doc/intro.md

 ### stubbing VS mocking

 Clojure already provides excellent facilities for stubbing (i.e. `with-redefs`).
-However, for *mocking* a specicif function call with specific arguments, you're left on your own.
+However, for *mocking* a specific function call with specific arguments, you're left on your own.
 This is where `mocking` comes to save the day.
  So we've already seen the syntax for `mocking`.
 A mock is basically a triplet like the following:

 ```